apprex/wordpress/readme.txt

 No, but you can deeplink to the purchase form

 == Changelog ==
+= 1.0.1 =
+We've added some filtering and new arguments to the shortcode:

+- url_academy
+- category_id
+- filter_title
+- filter_type
+- cols
+- max
+- affiliate
+- campaign

 = 0.1.6 =
 * Added filter and upgraded install information